 Scenario: ICANN becomes fiscally insolvent, and lacks the resources to adequately meet its obligations.
 This could result from a variety of causes, including financial crisis specific to the Domain Name industry, or the general global economy.
 It could also result from a legal judgment against ICANN, fraud or theft of funds, or technical evolution that makes Domain Name registrations obsolete.

 II.
-Failure To Meet Operational Obligations (#1, 2, 11, 17, and 21)
+Failure To Meet Operational Expectations (#1, 2, 11, 17, and 21)

 Scenario: ICANN fails to process change or delegation requests to the IANA Root Zone, or executes a change or delegation despite objections of stakeholders, such as those defined as 'Significantly Interested Parties'.